keyan/duckiebot_behavior_cloning/data_converter/README.md

     python ../log_utils/log_viewer.py --log_name converted/YOUR_LOG.log
     ```

+## Manual data collection
+1. Export envvar for your robot name:
+    ```
+    export DUCKIEBOT_NAME=alfredo
+    ```
+2. Start recording episode:
+    ```
+    start_record
+    ```
+3. Execute policy you want to train on
+4. Stop recording:
+    ```
+    start_record
+    ```
+5. Download the ROS bag from your robot using the File Manager panel of the dashboard, http://DUCKIEBOT_NAME.local/dashboard/file-manager, it will be under `logs/`

+Optional: You may find it useful to run the lane following demo to have useful behavior to record, but its performance is variable.
+Start it with `start_lane` and read the log output explaining how to start/stop the driving.

 ## bag_files
 Each ROS bag file has an accompanying gif to show the rough path taken.
 All bag data is from publically available logs on: http://logs.duckietown.org/.